tum-pbs/dl-surrogates/README.md

 ## Optimisation
 Go to folder "dl-surrogates/shape-opt/levelset/".
 The model actuall works well for Reynolds number range from 1 to 40.
 Here, we only take the case of the minimal drag profile at Re=1 for example.
-In the file "Constants.py", we pointed the folder where the model file and pickle files are:
+In the file "Constants.py", we specified the folder where the model file and pickle files are:

 modelPath='../../models/dataset-ranged-400'